 Eileen has been with TBA for over 15 years.
 She plans, develops and implements TBA's internal and external communications and marketing strategy.
 She especially enjoys documenting temple life through photography and spearheading the interfaith "A Priest and a Rabbi Walk into a Bar" program.
 Previously Eileen held positions as a Senior Program Manager at Brandeis University and Training Specialist at NStar Gas & Electric.
 She attended Bridgewater State University where she majored in human resource management and is certified in Advanced Social Media Strategy by the S.I.
 Newhouse School of Public Communications at Syracuse University.
 Eileen lives in Dedham with her husband, three children and her Yorkie named Kirby.

-Marla is excited to be joining Temple Beth Avodah as Business Manager.
+Marla joined Temple Beth Avodah as Business Manager a year ago.
 Marla has been Director of Finance and Temple Administrator for four synagogues and has also worked for CPA firms, government agencies and colleges in the Boston area.
 Along with 20 years of synagogue finance experience, she earned her Masters of Nonprofit Management in 2010.
 Marla’s family includes two daughters, Kelly and Jackie, their husbands, Aaron and Matt, and 3 grandchildren, Dominic, Layla and Austin.
 Marla and her partner, Mel, live in Dorchester and enjoy travel, golf, bicycling and tennis.
 Please feel free to come and introduce yourself to her.
 Marla looks forward to meeting the TBA community.

 Heidi has been Temple Beth Avodah’s Director of Early Childhood Education and Engagement for over 20 years.
 In this role, she connects families with young children to the community through our full-time Early Learning Center as well as synagogue programming for children, parents, and families.
 She received her Bachelor’s Degree in Education from the University of Massachusetts, Amherst and received a Master’s Degree in Jewish Education and a Certificate in Early Childhood Jewish Education from Hebrew College.
 Heidi is a founding member and past president of Early Childhood Educators of Reform Judaism (ECE-RJ).
 She has two grown children and lives in Easton with her husband Todd, her dog Charleston and cats Ally and Alex.